LuciaHeredia/aws-ALBandASG/README.md

 * Create a launch template for EC2 instances, <br/>
   Ensure the launch template includes specifications for the instances to have Nginx or Apache installed and properly configured, <br/>
   Include a **userdata script** in the launch template that dynamically fetches the public IP of the instance and updates the **index.html** file with this information.
-  - EC2 Dashboard -> Instances -> Launch Templates -> Create:
+  - EC2 Dashboard -> Instances -> Launch Templates -> Create and Set:
     - Name, description, AMI ID, Instance type.
     - SSH key pair.
     - Select one of the public subnets. (depends on the **VPC** you're going to use)